 When not to use

-Use a table when there’s a consistent heading and tabular data.
+when there’s a consistent heading and tabular data.

 You might want to show and hide text with truncation using a control that says “Show more” or similar.
 We don't yet support that and it might belong to the Text component instead.